-Travels in a Neo-Liberal landscape - Shahidah's record of her travels across Europe and parts of Asia during the past 10 years.
+Travels in a Neo-Liberal Landscape - Shahidah's record of her travels across Europe and parts of Asia during the past 10 years.
 A travel log like no other!
-Also to be published in 2021.
+To be published in 2022.

 Poetry and Shorts Collection